sermon: What Is the Work of God Now? (Part Two)

-Now let's go back to the book of Hebrews.
+Now let us go back to the book of Hebrews.

 Brethren, those who care about the church and its condition are suffering.
-It's very important in this regard that we see very clear evidence that God is much more deeply involved in the cause of our suffering than our faith will frequently admit.
-We have also got to understand that suffering is not necessarily because of OUR sins.
+It is very important in this regard that we see very clear evidence that God is much more deeply involved in the cause of our suffering than our faith will frequently admit.
+We have also got to understand that suffering is not necessarily because of our sins.

 I read these verses in Hebrews 5 because Jesus is the One who is the subject of what is being said there.
 Jesus committed no sins, but He suffered nonetheless.
 It is a truism.
 I know that you understand that frequently the innocent suffer right along with the guilty.
-Sometimes the innocent suffer, and the guilty don't seem to suffer at all.
+Sometimes the innocent suffer, and the guilty do not seem to suffer at all.
 Certainly that is the way it was with Christ.
 He had to suffer for them.
 I showed you other examples.
-Job was not guilty of any gross sins - nor was Abraham, nor Joseph - and yet they faced great calamities.
+Job was not guilty of any gross sins—nor was Abraham, nor Joseph—and yet they faced great calamities.

-In this scattering situation it is very clear that our sins were the cause, but we've got to understand that it was God Himself who reacted to bring the consequences on us very pointedly, and also very quickly.
+In this scattering situation it is very clear that our sins were the cause, but we have got to understand that it was God Himself who reacted to bring the consequences on us very pointedly, and also very quickly.

-So Point 2 is: Satan didn't scatter the church.
-God did - in reaction to our sins.
+So point 2 is: Satan did not scatter the church.
+God did—in reaction to our sins.

-Now we're going to look at the notion that God would never scatter the church because He is a God of unity.
-We're going to go back to the book of I Kings and destroy that idea.
+Now we are going to look at the notion that God would never scatter the church because He is a God of unity.
+We are going to go back to the book of I Kings and destroy that idea.
 I want you to notice what God does when He is angry.

-Is God saying there that He's going to split Israel - the people who made the covenant with Him?
+Is God saying there that He is going to split Israel—the people who made the covenant with Him?
 It most surely does.
-Let's see it even further in I Kings 12:15.
+Let us see it even further in I Kings 12:15.
 Rehoboam is now king.
 Some Israelites came to King Rehoboam [a Jew] and said to him, "Look, there's talk of splitting away up there in Israel, but we will stay with you, we will stay united with Judah if you will just lower the taxes that Solomon imposed upon us, because it's a yoke that is heavier than we can bear."